Walnut Creek Trail (NC)

 ID: 6585826

-The Walnut Creek Trails spans more than 19 miles on an east-west route through Raleigh.
-Only its western end, through Lake Johnson Park, is unpaved.
+The Walnut Creek Trails spans almost 16 miles on an east-west route through Raleigh.
+Only a half mile stretch on its western end, through Lake Johnson Park, is unpaved.

 The trail affords stunning views of Lake Johnson, wildlife viewing (turtles, waterfowl, numerous bird species), a unique stand of big leaf magnolia (in Lake Johnson Park), access to the Walnut Creek Wetland Center, and passage through areas of large loblolly pine.
 In addition, the trail passes recreational parks, running adjacent to a state farmers' market, amphitheater, and swimming pools.